 Multiband slice acquisition with a multiband acceleration factor of 2 is being used.

 For dogs, use a turbo spin-echo sequence with 1.5-millimeter isotropic voxels to acquire a T2-weighted structural image of the whole brain for each participant [1].
 For human participants, use a T1-weighted MPRAGE sequence with 1-millimeter isotropic voxels [2].
 Authors: How would you like JoVe’s voiceover talent to pronounce MPRAGE?
+Em-pee-rage

 T2-weighted structural image of the whole brain is being acquired using a turbo spin-echo sequence with 1.5 mm isotropic voxels.